19 Top-Rated Beaches near Orlando, FL

 Every good beach should be bordered by an adorable beach town.
 New Symrna offers charm in spades.
 Walk along historic Flagler Avenue to find quirky boutiques and a variety of restaurants, all with a laid-back vibe.

 4. Ormond Beach

 Lying just north of Daytona Beach, Ormond Beach is one of the best family beaches near Orlando.
-A mere 60 miles northeast of the city, just north of Daytona Beach, this dune-backed strand is more natural and rustic than other nearby beaches.
+A mere 60 miles northeast of the city, just north of Daytona Beach, this dune-backed beach is more natural and rustic than other nearby beaches.
 It's also quieter and more tranquil, which is a definite bonus for those looking to relax.

 Set between the Tomoka River and Atlantic Ocean, there's plenty of fun to be had on the water at this oasis.
 When not lying on the sand (which is a bit coarse), head into the charming beach town peppered with historical landmarks, lavish homes, and immaculate gardens.
 Granada Boulevard is where you'll find the best restaurants to whet your appetite.